AntaresSimulatorTeam/andromede-modeling-prototype/docs/getting-started.md

 ## Interpretation and simulation with pyGems

-Here is an example of how to load component and library files, resolve the system, and solve the optimization problem using the ***pyGems*** package.
+Here is an example of how to load component and library files, resolve the system, and solve the optimisation problem using the ***pyGems*** package.

 ### Loading the library, the system and the timeseries: